 Training in holistic community leadership teaches

-Awareness of patterns of power, privilege and patterns of oppression
+Awareness of patterns of power, privilege and oppression

 Activation of personal gifts